 Inside, you can see, feel and even smell the authenticity of this place once you step inside the casino.

 … Everything from gambling machines, tables, chairs and decorations look like the way they always have been in the past.
+Well, if the winning is always questionable, at least you can say that you played at the same gambling table as the gamblers 80 years ago. – Gambling can be pernicious anyway ;)

 Downtown Walking Guided Tour

 Want to experience more of this historic place?
 The good news is that it is part of a great introductory tour to historic Las Vegas.
 The “The Pop Culture Walking Tour with Cocktails Downtown” will guide you to the Las Vegas’s art district.
 You will see the vintage iconic signs and pop art murals.
 The intriguing Container Park with the animated giant Praying Mantis is also part of the tour.
 Everything is cool to the top!
-But maybe the coolest part is that you will be treated with a cocktail at the El Cortez bar.
-Book it now and please let us know about your impressions!